CurryWOE/CUIT_XCPC/README.md

 This repository is created for cuit students to learn knowledge about ICPC/CCPC.

-main content is written by CurryWOE.
+main content is written by CurryWOE.He mainly learn math.

 1.number theory数论